atomiclabs/hyperdex/README.md

 There is a risk of loss of funds.
 Only trade in real currency if you can take that risk.
 We recommend trading the test currencies `RICK` and `MORTY` instead.
 You can get free `RICK` [here](https://www.atomicexplorer.com/#/faucet/rick) and free `MORTY` [here](https://www.atomicexplorer.com/#/faucet/morty).

-### HyperDEX is just a GUI
+### HyperDEX is a GUI

-HyperDEX is only a GUI layer on top of the `marketmaker` daemon which connects to the Komodo Platform's BarterDEX network. `marketmaker` is an [independent project](https://github.com/jl777/SuperNET/blob/master/iguana/exchanges/mm.c).
+HyperDEX is a GUI layer on top of the `atomicdex` protocol. `atomicdex` is an [independent project](https://github.com/komodoplatform/atomicdex-api) built by the Komodo Platform team.

-`marketmaker` is currently in the prototype stage and as a result can be quite buggy and unreliable, which will affect HyperDEX usage.
+`atomicdex` is currently in beta stage and as a result can be buggy and unreliable, which will affect HyperDEX usage.

 There are some known `marketmaker` issues:
-- Order matching doesn't always succeed.
 - Trades can sometimes get stuck.
-- Poor single threaded performance. (makes the GUI appear laggy)
-- Trades don't always cancel.

-There is a rewrite of `marketmaker` in progress which we are expecting to resolve many of these issues.

 ### All marketmaker communication is currently unencrypted